The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 If you’re looking for something a bit more offbeat, consider making the journey out to the Tatacoa Desert (the photos remind us of the Southwestern USA), or heading to Punta Gallinas for some golden sand dunes, kitesurfing, and to say you’ve been to the northernmost point in South America.

-Getting Around Colombia
+Getting Around When Visiting Colombia

 Colombia has an expansive and affordable bus system to use for getting between destinations, but bear in mind that it might not always be the best option.

-Colombia is enormous (roughly twice the size of Texas), and home to part of the Andes Mountain Range–distances are not always what they seem, buses sometimes never run on time, and motion sickness can be a problem.
+Colombia is enormous (roughly twice the size of Texas), and home to part of the Andes Mountain Range.

-If all of that sounds rather negative, don’t worry–the buses can also be fun!
+If all of that sounds rather negative, don’t worry: the buses can also be fun!

 Like most places in Latin America, various entertainers hoping for tips might hop on board at any moment, and hawkers selling homemade snacks are common.